motiur03/motiur03.github.io/README.md

 There are two types of subscriptions: Monthly ($2.49/Month) and Yearly ($25.99/Year).
 To get these amazing features you need to chose 1 subscription option.
 The cost of renewal depends on the Subscription Plan you choose.
 If you choose yearly subscription you can save 13% per month as the cost will be $2.16/Month.

 Subscription payments will be charged to your App Store account at confirmation of your purchase.
 Subscriptions will automatically renew and you will be charged unless auto-renew is turned off or unless you cancel at least 24 hours prior to the end of the current subscription.

-Contact Us
+Subscriptions and auto-renewal may be managed by going to Account Settings after purchase or by contacting Customer Support.

+CONTACT US

 If you have any questions or suggestions about this app, do not hesitate to contact me at smsoft2012@yahoo.com.

-Subscriptions and auto-renewal may be managed by going to Account Settings after purchase or by contacting Customer Support.